 As you can see here the ScanMode is set to LINE.
 This is perfect if you want to scan text with an unknown length.
 Since every password is different lengths, this setting is perfect for us.

 The other scanMode would be GRID.
 The grid mode is the right choice if you want to scan things with a constant layout like the bottlecap codes for example, where we always have a 3 by 3 grid.

 Next, we have to set the tesseract languages, we’re going to try it with the ones that are already defined here.

 If you have a use case where those languages do not really work that well, we have a great tool to improve this.
-All you need is the font (or a similar font) than the one you want to scan and our trainyourtesseract.com site.
+All you need is the font (or a similar font) that you want to scan and our trainyourtesseract.com site.

 We’re not going to train a font, but let’s check out the site for a second.
 All you need to do is enter your email address, select what characters you want in your traineddata file, maybe you only need upper case letters, so you can deselect all the others.